Azure/azure-notificationhubs-java-backend/README.md

 This repository contains source code for the Java SDK for [Microsoft Azure Notification Hubs](https://azure.microsoft.com/en-us/services/notification-hubs/).

+## Note on FCMv1 Migration

+The Azure Notification Hubs SDK has support for Firebase Cloud Messaging (FCM) via the Legacy HTTP API which is compatible with GCM.
+As a reminder, Google will stop supporting FCM legacy HTTP on June 20, 2024, so customer must migrate their applications and notification payloads to the new format before then.
+For more information, read the [Azure Notification Hubs and Google Firebase Cloud Messaging migration](https://aka.ms/AA9dpaz)

 ## Building the Azure Notification Hubs Java SDK

 To build, use [Maven](http://maven.apache.org/):